meetOzan/HowManyDrinks/README.md

 # HowManyDrinks
-A simple drink counter app with Jetpack Compose with what I learned in start of Compose path.
+Simple drink counter app with Jetpack Compose with what I learned in start of Compose path.

 ## Project Features
  - Jetpack Compose